jzhan-canva/react-native-flex-modal/README.md

 ```
 ![demo](https://raw.githubusercontent.com/zhantx/react-native-flex-modal/docs/animation.gif)
-`positionX` is 0.3 so the modal is on the left, `timeIn` is `500` to slow down the animation, I didn't set `timeOut` so it will be the same as `timeIn`. `scaleIn` is 0.3 so the modal is zooming in while opening.
+`positionX` is 0.3 so the modal is on the left, `timeIn` is `500` to slow down the animation, I didn't set `timeOut` it will be the same as `timeIn`. `scaleIn` is 0.3 the modal is scaling up from 0.3 to 1.

 `positionX` and `positionY` are pretty handy if you wanna create a popover, you can set the position of modal based on button's position(use `measure`)